 “Warrior Women” is the story of mothers and daughters fighting for indigenous rights in the American Indian Movement of the 1970s.
 The film unveils not only a female perspective of history, but also examines the impact political struggles have on the children who bear witness.

-Join us for the screening of "Warrior Women" at the Margaret Mead Film Festival at the American Museum of Natural History in New York City from October 18–21, 2018.
-For information about the film festival, please visit www.amnh.org/explore/margaret-mead-film-festival.
+Join us for the screening of Warrior Women at the 2019 Roxbury International Film Festival on from June 19 - June 29th in Boston, MA.
+For more information about the festival, please visit https://www.roxburyinternationalfilmfestival.com/

 The Roxbury International Film Festival is the largest festival in New England that celebrates people of color.
 Over the course of 10 days the festival screens all genres of films, holds workshops and panel discussions and offers filmmakers the opportunity to network with each other as well as audience members.
 Screenings take place at the Museum of Fine Arts, Haley House Bakery Café and other sites in and around Roxbury.
 The Roxbury International Film Festival is a competitive festival that awards certificates in the categories of Audience Favorite, Narrative Film, Documentary Film, Narrative Short, Documentary Short, Youth, Emerging Filmmaker Award and a special award named after award-winning filmmaker Henry Hampton.
 Our goal is simply to screen films that celebrate and present more diverse images of people around the world.